eadewusic/Sentiment-Analysis-Group11/README.md

 This project focuses on Sentiment Analysis using text classification models.
 The goal is to classify tweets into sentiment categories (Positive, Negative, Neutral) using both traditional machine learning and deep learning approaches.

 ## Dataset
-We are using the Twitter Sentiment Analysis dataset, sourced publicly from Kaggle https://www.kaggle.com/datasets/jp797498e/twitter-entity-sentiment-analysis?select=twitter_training.csv

 We are using the publicly available **Twitter Entity Sentiment Analysis** dataset from Kaggle:
 🔗 [View on Kaggle](https://www.kaggle.com/datasets/jp797498e/twitter-entity-sentiment-analysis)

-It includes:

 It contains:
 - twitter_training.csv - used for model training and evaluation.